Geometry and Perception Guided Gaussians for Multiview-consistent 3D Generation from a Single Image: Experiments

 \subsection{Ablation Study}

-In this section,we conduct a set of studies to verify the effectiveness of our designs.

-\subsubsection{Different Branches.}
+\subsubsection{Different Branches}

-To show how different Gaussian branches affect the result and the improvement of interactions in branches, we conduct experiments with only one of the three Gaussian branches without interactions ({\it e.g.} Co-SDS).
-As we can see in Table\ref{tab:ab_branch}, only one branch shows a decrease in three indicators, demonstrating the necessity of the interaction of different branches.
-We speculate that training only one Gaussian branch may ignore the shortcoming of initialization.
-Taking the 3D Shape Retrieval branch as an example, it has the geometry prior but lacks the perception prior which misses some perspective information during the optimization process.
-Meanwhile, the co-SDS module cannot be implemented, which limits the distribution of images from a specific perspective.
+To show how different Gaussian branches affect the result and the improvement of interactions in branches, we conduct experiments with only one of the three Gaussian branches without interactions ({\it e.g.}, the stable SDS).
+As we see in Table \ref{tab:ab_branch}, only one branch shows decrease in three indicators, demonstrating the necessity of the interaction of different branches.

-\subsubsection{Different Modules.}
+\subsubsection{Different Modules}

-To show how different modules mentioned in Sec. \ref{sec:consistency} affect the generation.
-We discard perceptual augmentation loss, co-SDS loss and and reprojection loss respectively.
-As we can see in Table \ref{tab:ab_module}, the absence of any module will result in a decrease in effectiveness, proving the effectiveness of the three modules.
+To show how different modules mentioned in Sec. \ref{sec:consistency} contribute to the generation results, we discard perceptual augmentation loss, stable SDS loss, and reprojection loss, respectively.
+As we see in Table~\ref{tab:ab_module}, the absence of any module will lead to a deterioration of quantitative results.
+We also display the novel view synthesis results based on the absence of the proposed modules.
+As in Fig.~\ref{pic:ablation}, the absence of reprojection loss leads to local noise, while the absence of stable SDS loss and perception augmentation loss leads to blurry or oversaturated textures.
+The results with full modules exhibit reduced blurriness and improved accuracy.